 Letters of recommendation

-At least one letter must be from an academic source; the second letter can be from an employer/supervisor, religious official, community leader, etc.
+At least one letter must be from an academic source who can speak to your potential to succeed in the program.
+The second letter can be from an employer/supervisor, religious official, community leader, etc.

 Personal statement